Gifted Education / PACE

 - First through third-grade = Two hours each week

-- Forth through fifth-grade = Three hours each week
+- Fourth through fifth-grade = Three hours each week

 During this time, students are exposed to district designed curriculum based on the academic and developmental needs and attributes of the individual.
 The PACE Specialist is the campus gifted specialist for all grade levels and is trained in the nature, needs, and social and emotional development of students requiring gifted services.